naylin27/ARRIVESDKSampleApps/Android/Java/UserSessionApp/README.md

 # Android Sample App

 This sample app demonstrates how to integrate Curbside SDK with an android app using the Java Programming Language.
-Run the sample app on a device before doing a drive test or try the SDK’s mock trip simulator to test ARRIVE without leaving the office.
+Run the sample app on a device before doing a drive test.

 ### Prerequisites